bethsmith0623/SEI-CC_4/work/w01/d4/03-dom-intro.md

 - You may need to get, set, or check if an element has a certain _attribute_.

-- Here are a few of the methods that the [Element API](https://developer.mozilla.org/en-US/docs/Web/API/element) (Application Programming Interface) has for working with attributes:
+- Here are a few of the methods that the [Element API](https://developer.mozilla.org/en-US/docs/Web/API/element) (Application Programming Interface) has for working with an element's attributes:
 	- `getAttribute(name)`
 	- `setAttribute(name, value)`
 	- `hasAttribute(name)`